Corporate insolvency

 Where are winding-up proceedings conducted?

-The bankruptcy division of the district court with jurisdiction over the place where the company’s registered office is situated conducts winding-up proceedings – in Greater Copenhagen (Copenhagen, Frederiksberg, Glostrup and Lyngby judicial districts), however, the Maritime and Commercial Court of Copenhagen conducts winding-up proceedings.
+The bankruptcy division of the district court with jurisdiction over the place where the company’s registered office is situated conducts winding-up proceedings.
+In Greater Copenhagen (Copenhagen, Frederiksberg, Glostrup, and Lyngby judicial districts), however, the Maritime and Commercial Court of Copenhagen conducts winding-up proceedings.

 What does it cost to file a winding-up petition?

 From 1 October 2021, a court fee of DKK 1,500 is payable for filing a winding-up petition.
 A petition for the winding-up of your own company is fee exempt.
-The petitioner must also provide security to ensure that the costs of administering the estate can be paid if it turns out that there is not enough money left in the insolvent estate to pay for the administration of the estate.
+The petitioner must also provide security to ensure that the costs of administering the estate can be paid if it turns out that there is not enough money left in the bankrupt estate to pay for the administration of the estate.

-The amount of the security is fixed by the bankruptcy court and will usually be DKK 30,000-40,000 – however, employees who are owed pay by the insolvent company need not provide security.
+The amount of the security is fixed by the bankruptcy court and will usually be DKK 30,000-40,000.
+However, employees who are owed pay by the insolvent company need not provide security.

 How long do the winding-up proceedings take?